Organization of the Eastern Orthodox Church

 The Eastern Orthodox Church, officially the Orthodox Catholic Church and commonly known simply as the Orthodox Church, is a communion composed of up to seventeen separate autocephalous (self-governing) hierarchical churches that profess Eastern Orthodoxy and recognise each other as canonical (regular) Eastern Orthodox Christian churches.

-Each constituent church is self-governing; its highest-ranking bishop called the primate (a patriarch, a metropolitan or an archbishop) reports to no higher authority.
+Each constituent church is self-governing; its highest-ranking bishop (known variously as a patriarch, metropolitan or archbishop) serves as the primate and reports to no higher authority.
 Each regional church is composed of constituent eparchies (or dioceses) ruled by bishops.
 Some autocephalous churches have given an eparchy or group of eparchies with varying degrees of autonomy (meaning they have limited self-government).
 Such autonomous churches maintain varying levels of dependence on their mother church, usually defined in a tomos or another document of autonomy.
 In many cases, autonomous churches are almost completely self-governing, with the mother church retaining only the right to appoint the highest-ranking bishop (often an archbishop or metropolitan) of the autonomous church.

 Normal governance is enacted through a synod of bishops within each church.